Thurler/touhou-labyrinth-2-speedrun/enemy/sakuremi.md

 ## <a id="script-sakuya"></a>AI Script - Sakuya

-* Once, if Remilia is alive and below 50% HP:
+* Once, if Remilia is alive with less than 50% HP:
 	* Private Square
+	* Private Square
+* Once, if Remilia is dead and below 66% HP and hasn't used Private Square:
+  * Concentrate
   * Private Square
 * If Remilia is alive:
 	* 30% chance to Misdirection or Regular Attack
 	* 20% chance to Daze